bildpunkt/surfbird/README.md

 ## License

-linnun is licensed under the MIT License
+Surfbird is licensed under the MIT License